-Do I Want to Be an Architect?
+Should I Become an Architect?

 Architects design a wide variety of buildings and structures, including houses, hospitals, government buildings and more.
 Architects are concerned with functionality, safety, practicality, legal issues and aesthetics in a building's design.
 They often partake in every part of the building process - from conception to construction - to ensure a satisfactory result.
 Many work very long hours as deadlines approach.

-Sources: *U.S. Bureau of Labor Statistics (BLS), **National Council of Architectural Registration Boards
+Source: U.S. Bureau of Labor Statistics

 A number of competitions are available to students pursuing degrees in architecture, including competitions hosted by the Association of Collegiate Schools of Architecture.
 These competitions challenge students to design innovative structures that comply with a theme, such as sustainability or creative use of steel.
 Participating in such competitions can provide an aspiring architect with experience to list on his or her resume, as well as valuable feedback on his or her design abilities.

-Step 2: Attend an Internship Program
+Attend an Internship Program

 All states require that architects complete training or internship programs prior to obtaining licensure.
 Internships typically last three years and enable aspiring architects to gain hands-on experience under the supervision of licensed architects.
 Most states employ the Intern Development Program (IDP) administered by the National Council of Architectural Registration Boards (NCARB) and the American Institute of Architects.
 Completion of the IDP entails 5,600 hours of state- and NCARB-approved work experience.
 This experience is divided into elective and core hours.
 The four main experience areas covered in the IDP are pre-design, design, project management and practice management.
 Interns will learn about a variety of topics, including schematic design, site and building analysis, zoning regulations and contract negotiation.